cddr/cddr.github.io/_posts/2025-12-30-ai-is-quite-useful-actually.md

 The latent space is "scrutable" to the machine but "inscrutable" to humans.
 We can't easily look at a vector like [0.12, -0.98, 0.45...] and say "Oh, that's the part that handles recursion."
 However, we can navigate it as explained by Kaan Karaman in [understanding latent space](https://kaans.land/understanding-latent-space)

 	When you give an AI a prompt, you are essentially giving it a set of coordinates in this massive, invisible map of human knowledge.
 The AI then "decodes" the path between those coordinates into the syntax (code) you see on your screen.

-As a developer, I’ve started thinking of myself less as a coder (nevertheless a role which I have and will always hold in high esteem) and more as an "Intelligence Miner" helping people build machines to find the valuable deposits.
-And now I can build little machines to find nuggets of my own along the way.
+As a developer, I’ve started thinking of myself less as a coder (nevertheless a role which I have and will always hold in high esteem) and more as an "Intelligence Miner" expertly navigating to where the rich deposits are.
 I used to worry that being "niche" was a liability, but in this new world, it’s a strength.
 My experience acts as a filter; I’m not just digging for code that's "good enough for government work".
 I want to find the good stuff (__latent space switch__) distilled from pure mountain water.
 And as the AI helped me realize, I also "have the complex "latent space" of my own history" for all it's ups and downs that help me navigate to the structural truth of a system.

 ## The Downhill Descent